bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 1. Visit https://ngrok.com/ and click download.
 2. Choose the version for your operating system.
 3. Unzip ngrok and place the application in the project folder that you created.

-This can be accomplished in one command:
+This step can be accomplished in one command:

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">